-In terms of the design space of the considered solutions, Figure~\ref{fig:nr_nanobots} depicts the effects of an increasing number of administered nanodevices on the accuracy and reliability-related metrics.
-As visible, an increase in the number of nanodevices increases the point and region estimation accuracies of both solutions.
-As an example, when increasing the nanodevices' number from 32 to 128, and considering an entire simulation run with the duration of 960~sec, the 3rd quartile of localization error for Solution~2 is decreased from more than 75 to less than 40~cm.
-This improvement is a direct result of more raw data being produced by the system as a result of introducing additional nanodevices.
-However, at the same time the region accuracy is only minorly affected, which can be contributed to the fact that the more data is generated, the more erroneous instances it features, eventually resulting in poor region detection accuracy.
-The introduction of additional nanodevices benefits the rate of reliability increase, although eventually the reliability of producing location estimates across solutions and scenarios converges toward 100\%.
-Optimizing the reliability increase will be of interest for applications that feature latency requirements, e.g., targeted drug delivery.
+Regarding the design space of the considered solutions, Figure~\ref{fig:nr_nanobots} depicts the effects of an increasing number of administered nanodevices on the accuracy and reliability-related metrics.
+As visible, an increase in the number of nanodevices increases the accuracies of both solutions for point and region estimation.
+As an example, when increasing the number of nanodevices from 32 to 128 and considering an entire simulation run with the duration of 960~sec, the third quartile of localization error for the in-house solution is decreased from more than 75 to less than 40~cm.
+This improvement is a direct result of the system producing more raw data as a result of introducing additional nanodevices.
+However, the region accuracy is only minorly affected, which can be attributed to the fact that the more data is generated, the more erroneous instances it features, eventually resulting in poor region detection accuracy.
+The introduction of additional nanodevices benefits reliability, although eventually, the reliability of producing location estimates generally converges toward 100\%.
+Optimizing the reliability increase will benefit applications with latency requirements, e.g., drug delivery.